By Sorsa Editorial

 The Deliberate Developer Squeeze

-The third reason is strategic: X made a conscious decision to prioritize high-value clients over ecosystem breadth.
+The third reason is strategic: X chose to prioritize high-value clients over ecosystem breadth.

 Under pre-Musk Twitter, the API ecosystem was a competitive advantage.
-Free and affordable API access powered thousands of third-party clients, analytics tools, research projects, and integrations.
-Twitter benefited from an innovation layer it never had to build or maintain itself.
+Free and affordable access powered thousands of third-party clients, analytics tools, research projects, and integrations, an innovation layer Twitter never had to build or maintain itself.

 Musk's team took a different view.
-In February 2023, the @XDevelopers account announced the end of free API access with just seven days' notice.
-The rationale Musk gave publicly was bot prevention: charging for access would stop spam operations from spinning up thousands of automated accounts for free.
+In February 2023, the @XDevelopers account announced the end of free API access with seven days' notice.
+The public rationale was bot prevention: charging would stop spam operations from spinning up thousands of automated accounts for free.

-That argument has some surface logic.
-But the pricing structure that followed revealed a different priority.
+That argument has surface logic, but the pricing that followed revealed a different priority.
 The initial tiers jumped from $100/month (Basic, with severe limits) to $5,000/month (Pro) to $42,000/month (Enterprise).
-There was nothing in between.
-No $500 tier for small SaaS products.
-No $1,000 tier for mid-market analytics companies.
-No academic discount.
+There was nothing in between: no $500 tier for small SaaS products, no $1,000 tier for mid-market analytics companies, no academic discount.

-As one Hacker News commenter put it at the time: "Twitter goes from 0 to 100 to 5,000.
-That's not reasonable.
-That's just plain hostile."
+As one Hacker News commenter put it at the time: "Twitter goes from 0 to 100 to 5,000."

 A Timeline of X API Price Escalation